The secure CJSM email is:

 Employment & discrimination

 Amritpal has a strong interest in employment law, and is fast developing his practice.
 Amritpal is well placed to represent employers and employees in preliminary hearings, short and multi day trials, mediations and appeals.
-Amritpal has represented clients in unfair dismissal trials; a multi day discrimination case; substantive preliminary hearings considering disability status, amendments to claims, deposit orders and jurisdictional issues; judicial mediations; and county court claims for unpaid wages.
+Amritpal has represented clients in unfair dismissal trials; discrimination cases; substantive preliminary hearings considering disability status, amendments to claims, deposit orders and jurisdictional issues; judicial mediations; and county court claims for unpaid wages.
 Amritpal also has broad experience in providing written advice on employment and discrimination matters, ranging from assessment of merits, as well as issues relating to procedure and jurisdiction.

 Amritpal welcomes instructions in a broad range of employment cases, including: